Master of Social Work — Traditional Program

 Purpose

-The Master of Social Work program offers a 62-semester-hour course of study, and 450+ hours of field internship work per year.
-The College of Social Work seeks to integrate Christian scholarship within the discipline of social work.
+The Master of Social Work program offers a 62-semester-hour course of study, and minimum of 1008 hours of practicum.
 Upon completion of the prescribed curriculum, the student should be able to demonstrate mastery of the theories, methods, techniques, and values of the social work profession as prescribed by the Council on Social Work Education (CSWE) and the National Association of Social Workers (NASW).
-The student should be able to integrate their personal faith within the program’s curriculum and understand how this impacts them both personally and professionally.
-It is the program’s goal that students graduate with the ability to differentiate personal belief systems from their client’s beliefs and conduct themselves ethically as advanced practice social workers, working with diverse and vulnerable populations in a variety of settings.
+It is the program's goal that students graduate with the ability to conduct themselves ethically as advanced practice social workers, working with diverse and vulnerable populations in a variety of settings.
+The program offers opportunities for the student to integrate their spirituality and faith within the program's curriculum and understand how this impacts them both personally and professionally.

 Within the context of a Christian university, this program is dedicated to providing a community environment where each individual is viewed as unique and valuable with varied gifts and abilities to use in service to others.